JACKSON QUINN’S PRIVACY NOTICE RELATING TO THE USE OF PERSONAL DATA

 You have the right to request a copy of your personal data by way of a Data Subject Access Request (DSAR) which in most circumstances will be provided free of charge.
 You also have the right to require us to correct any mistakes in your personal data.
 There are other statutory rights as regards your personal data governed by GDPR which include for the avoidance of any doubt, the right to erasure (“right to be forgotten”), erasure of children’s personal data, the right to restrict processing, the right to portability and the right to object to processing.
 Further information of each of these rights, including the circumstances in which they apply, can be found in the guidance from the UK Information Commissioners Office (ICO) on individuals rights under the General Data Protection Regulation.
 LINK: http://iso.org.uk/four-organisations/guide-2-d-general-data-protection-regulation-GDPR/individual-rights/

-To exercise any of your statutory rights, queries or complaints about how we have processed your personal data, please contact in the first instance the Data Protection Officer at 7 Grove Street, Retford, Nottinghamshire, DN22 6NN or by email to: email@example.com.
-Alternatively, you can telephone us on 01777 703111 and ask to speak to our Practice Manager or Miss Roz Evans.
+To exercise any of your statutory rights, queries or complaints about how we have processed your personal data, please contact in the first instance the Data Protection Officer, Miss Roz Evans, at 7 Grove Street, Retford, Nottinghamshire, DN22 6NN or by email to: email@example.com.
+Alternatively, you can telephone us on 01777 703111 and ask to speak to Miss Evans or our Practice Manager in her absence .
 You will need to let us know when you contact us what right you want to exercise and the information to which your request relates.
 You will need to provide us with enough information to enable us to identify you e.g. your full name, address, and let us have proof of identity and address (a copy of your driving licence or passport and a recent utility or credit card bill).

 Breach of Your Data Rights